 Ways to Positively Influence Appetite After Gastric Sleeve

 As one of the primary goals of gastric sleeve procedures us to reduce a client's appetite, those who are considering gastric sleeve surgery are probably wondering, “will I feel hungry after gastric sleeve surgery?”.
-But the real issues that patients considering gastric sleeve should be addressing are related to the management and behavioural changes required to lead a sustainably healthy lifestyle.
+But the real issues that patients considering bariatric surgery should be addressing are related to the management and behavioural changes required to lead a sustainably healthy lifestyle.

 Breaking past habits that led to significant weight gain is one of the most challenging aspects of gastric sleeve surgery.
-If you're wondering why you are still hungry after gastric sleeve, the answer will not be found in an article.
-Instead, you must look internally to uncover the underlying reasons what has led to gastric sleeve surgery in the first place and develop strategies that can help you overcome these challenges.
+If you're wondering why you still feel hungry after bariatric surgery, the answer will not be found in an article.
+Instead, you must look internally to uncover the underlying reasons about what has led to gastric sleeve surgery in the first place and develop strategies that can help you overcome these challenges after your bariatric procedure.

 Food Behaviours – Hungry or Habitual?

 There is a significant difference between feeling hungry and eating every two hours out of habit.
-Although your physical stomach has shrunk, your brain may take some time to recognise this.
+Although your physical stomach has shrunk, your brain may take some time to recognise this head hunger.
 Many of us are habitual eaters, which means we consume food out of habit rather than because we feel hungry.
-There is a difference between the two.
+There is a difference between head hunger and stomach hunger.
 Try to identify the feeling within yourself to start to retrain your neural networks from habitual eating to eating because you feel hungry.